-Students who receive loan assistance should submit all copies of their Certificate of Eligibility to the Registry.
-The fees due to the College are the first charge against the loan.
+Students who receive loan assistance should submit all copies of their Certificate of Eligibility and student aid report to the Registry.
+The fees due to the University College are the first charge against the loan.
 If the amount of assistance awarded is less than the full amount of fees, the balance of fees owing is subject to normal fee payment regulations and deadlines.